Exploring Old City: A Guide to Philly’s Most Historic Neighborhood

 Good eats

 Fork – This contemporary American bistro has delighted diners for over 20 years.
-The menu showcases the region’s finest produce, seafood, meat.
+The menu showcases the region’s produce, seafood, meat.
 Dinner here is consistently one of the city’s best meals.

 Royal Boucherie – Spend a night in Paris without ever leaving Old City at this intimate French bistro.
 The outdoor patio is the perfect spot to enjoy a tasty gin cocktail under the lights.